Michaelszeng/6.8210-Underactuated-Robotics-Notes/5) Trajectory Optimization.md

 ### DDP (Differential Dynamics Programming)

 Very similar to iLQR, except, instead of taking a linear approximation of the system dynamics, you take a quadratic approximation.
-Of course, this will have a slight impact on the math in the backward pass.
+The resulting equations are seen in [https://andylee024.github.io/blog/2018/10/10/ddp/].
+In short, the computations for the partials of $Q$ are somewhat different, but the general principle of the derivation remains the same.
+The one thing to note is that, because we take a 2nd order approximation of the dynamics, there will be 3rd and 4th order terms when expanding the approximation of $Q(\mathbf{x}[n], \mathbf{u}[n])$.
+Typically, these are simply ignored/truncated since there is no algebraically clean way to deal with them.

+Why use DDP over iLQR?
+The idea is DDP should produce a *marginally* better trajectory bc of its more accurate approximation of dynamics.
+This may result in faster convergence?
+Experiments in progress.
+Of course, DDP is more computationally expensive (must compute Hessians of the dynamics).
+Russ Tedrake is of the opinion that there is rarely a case for DDP over iLQR.

+<br /><br />

 ## Differential Flatness